rafluq/firos/doc/install/standards.md

 FIROS now allows to implement custom standards to do multiple publications of data on multiple platforms with only one instance.
-In order to write a new standard, where the ROS-Messages are transformed in your standard and vice-versa, you need to think about following:
+In order to write a new standard, where the ROS-Messages are transformed in your standard and vice-versa, you need to think about the following:

 -   Think of a name for your standard.
 In this example we choose `testbroker`
 -   Does your standard need any Configuration to work porperly?
 A server might need an `address` or `port`.
 Or if you